MisterNo0ne/PythonGroupTwoA2Prog/README.md

 ### Friday
 - DONE - removable obstales for the forest and desert bosses
-- item class
+- DONE - item class
 - item list
 - display costs in shop
-- add arrow key functionality (micah)
+- DONE - add arrow key functionality (micah)
 - make the shop buying boxes change colors if the player can afford it
 - make player spawn in the middle of the map and move all the enemies to actual places
 - Beeg thing is to change the attack system